1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

 My aesthetic is very different when it’s about myself and about drawings.
 I wear only simple black, white and grey clothes but love to use color in the illustrations.
-Always try to put wierd colors together, mix patterns.
+Always try to put weird colors together, mix patterns.
 I love to draw girls in floral clothes and cups of coffee.
-I heard few times that my style is quirky and I’m fine with that.
+I heard a few times that my style is quirky and I’m fine with that.
 I would say that is also very fun.

 3. What is your favourite medium and why?

 I tried a lot of different mediums to pic my fav and I am very faithful.
-I like everything that gives handmade touch even after postproduction in the Photoshop.
+I like everything that gives handmade touch even after postproduction in Photoshop.
 That is why I use mostly coloring pencils, paints and promarkers.

 4. What is your artistic process like?